deepstruct/deepstruct.github.io/ICML17/1_cfp.md

 Papers should be submitted through easychair at the following address:
 [https://easychair.org/conferences/?conf=1stdeepstructws](https://easychair.org/conferences/?conf=1stdeepstructws)

 Papers will be reviewed for relevance and quality.
 Accepted papers will be posted online.
-Authors of high-quality papers will be offered oral presentations at the workshop, and we will award a best-paper and runner-up prize.
+Authors of high-quality papers will be offered oral presentations at the workshop, and we will award a best-paper and runner-up prize sponsored by Google.

 ### Important Dates
 * Abstracts deadline: June 2, 2017  PT